Know the kinetic mechanism of your modifier

-Systematics = Taxonomy + Nomenclature.
+Systematics = Taxonomy + Nomenclature

 The two subsections herein will describe the properties of the basic modifier mechanisms

-but they will be maintained consistent throughout.
+In the pages of this website, with the exception of ‘Published examples’, the variables will be shown without units for practical reasons, but they will be maintained consistent throughout.
 The table below lists the symbols, their meaning and the default units.

 |app||as superscript to a parameter = apparent value in the presence of modifier||-|

 |[E], [S], [X]||Free concentrations of enzyme, substrate and modifier, respectively||μM|

 |KX||Inhibition or activation dissociation constant of the modifier||μM|